Urzhin Garmaev

-Urzhin Garmaevich Garmaev (Уржин Гарма́евич Гармаев; 1888 - 13 March 1947) was a White Army officer, lieutenant general of the Japanese-controlled Manchukuo Imperial Army and general of Japanese Imperial Army.
+Urzhin Garmaevich Garmaev (Уржин Гарма́евич Гармаев; 1888 - 13 March 1947) was a Russian White Army officer, lieutenant general of the Japanese-controlled Manchukuo Imperial Army and general of Japanese Imperial Army.
 He was also the headmaster of the Xing'an Military School.

 Biography

 Urzhin Garmaevich Garmaev was born in 1888 in Nerchinsky District of Transbaikal Oblast, Russian Empire.

 An ethnic Buryat, in 1912 he graduated from the Chita municipal school and worked as a Russian and Buryat language teacher in Buryat settlements.

 Russian Civil War

 After the Russian Revolution in 1917, he became an opponent of the Bolsheviks.
 In the summer of 1918, Garmaev took part in recruiting and mustering of regiments from among the Buryat population for the Cossack Ataman Grigory Semyonov.
 In September 1918, the Japanese army occupied parts of Transbaikal region in an effort to help the White movement.

 In April 1919, Garmaev graduated from a military school and received the rank of praporshchik (a junior officer rank in Imperial Russia), after which he served in the 1st Buryat-Mongolian Regiment.

 In early 1920, Ataman Semyonov sent Garmaev on an important task to enter Outer Mongolia with a cavalry division and to establish an independent Mongolian state on the territory of Mongolia, China and Russia.
 However, the division has been destroyed by the Red Army later that year.